pablobian/saer-tweets/README.md

 pip install -r requirements.txt
 ```

-Add your account's creadentials to `config.py` and run
+Rename `config.py.template` to `config.py` and add your account's creadentials to it.
+Then run

 ```
 python jjsaer.py